necarlson97/codex-ai-sublime/readme.md

 First: input your OpenAI API key in the Preferences->Package Settings->CodexAI

 ### Completion
 To have the Codex AI try to generate code/text, simply simply highlight whatever prompt you would like to complete, then use the following keybindings to see how Codex would complete that prompt.
+(Of course, change these defaults to whatever you prefer)
+* Windows: 'ctrl-shift-insert'
 * Linux: 'ctrl-shift-insert'
 * OSX: 'command-shift-a'